code-423n4/2023-10-zksync/docs/Smart contract Section/Batches & L2 blocks on zkSync.md

 ## Migration status

 At the time of this writing, the migration has been complete on testnet, i.e. there we already have only the L2 block information returned.
-However, the migration on mainnet is still ongoing and most likely will end on late October / early November.
+However, the [migration](https://github.com/zkSync-Community-Hub/zkync-developers/discussions/87) on mainnet is still ongoing and most likely will end on late October / early November.

 # Blocks’ processing and consistency checks

 Our `SystemContext` contract allows to get information about batches and L2 blocks.
 Some of the information is hard to calculate onchain.
 For instace, time.
 The timing information (for both batches and L2 blocks) are provided by the operator.
 In order to check that the operator provided some realistic values, certain checks are done on L1.
-Generally though, we try to check as we can on L2.
+Generally though, we try to check as much as we can on L2.

 ## Initializing L1 batch

-At the start of the batch, the operator provides the timestamp of the batch, its number and the hash of the previous batch: TODO link to the bootloader.
+At the start of the batch, the operator [provides](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/system-contracts/bootloader/bootloader.yul#L3636) the timestamp of the batch, its number and the hash of the previous batch..
 The root hash of the Merkle tree serves as the root hash of the batch.

-The SystemContext can immediately check whether the provided number is the correct batch number: TODO link.
-It also immediately sends (TODO: link) the previous batch hash to L1, where it will be checked during the commit operation (TODO: link).
-Also, some general consistency checks are performed (TODO: link).
+The SystemContext can immediately check whether the provided number is the correct batch number.
+It also immediately sends the previous batch hash to L1, where it will be checked during the commit operation.
+Also, some general consistency checks are performed.
+This logic can be found [here](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/system-contracts/contracts/SystemContext.sol#L416).

 ## L2 blocks processing and consistency checks

 ### `setL2Block`

-Before each transaction, we call `setL2Block` method (TODO).
+Before each transaction, we call `setL2Block` [method](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/system-contracts/bootloader/bootloader.yul#L2605).
 There we will provide some data about the L2 block that the transaction belongs to:

 - `_l2BlockNumber` The number of the new L2 block.
 - `_l2BlockTimestamp` The timestamp of the new L2 block.